fl4p/fugu-mppt-firmware/README.md

 to quickly adapt to the new condition.

 A global scan is triggered every 30 minutes to prevent getting stuck in a local maximum.
 This can happen with partially shaded solar strings.
-A scan lasts about 20 to 60 seconds.
+A scan lasts about 20 to 60 seconds, depending on the loop update rate.

-# Synchronous Buck Diode Emulation
+# Synchronous Buck and Diode Emulation

-We can leave the LS switch off and the coil discharge current will flow through the LS MOSFET´s body diode.
+We can leave the Low-Side (LS, aka *sync-FET*, *synchronous rectifier*) switch off and the coil discharge current will flow through the LS MOSFET´s body diode.
 The buck converter then operates in non-synchronous mode.
 This decreases conversion efficiency but prevents the buck converter from becoming a boost converter.
 Voltage boosting causes reverse current flow from battery to solar and can cause excess voltage at the solar input, eventually destroying the LS switch and even the board.
 Timing the LS can be tricky.

 The firmware implements a synchronous buck converter.
-It uses the Vout/Vin voltage ratio to estimate the slope of the coil current and adjusts the switching time of the Low-Side (LS) MOSFET so that the current never crosses zero.
+It uses the Vout/Vin voltage ratio to estimate the slope of the coil current and adjusts the switching time of the LS MOSFET so that the current never crosses zero.
 It handles both Continuous Conduction Mode (CCM) and Discontinuous Conduction Mode (DCM).
+The LS FET stays off during low-power conversion (apart from a minimum on-time to keep the charge pump for the HS gate driver active).
 This approach allows arbitrary buck duty cycles, without trouble.

 For additional safety the low-side duty cycle is slowly faded to its maximum value.
 As soon as we detect reverse